 Tax collectors had very little accountability.
 They’d be told to collect a specified amount of money, but they could tell people they owed a different amount, and they had no power to dispute it.
 Tax collectors earned a reputation for telling people they owed more than they did and pocketing the difference.
 To the Jews, tax collectors were the embodiment of sin.

-When tax collectors came to be baptized by Jesus, they said, “Teacher, what shall we do?” and he told them: “Collect no more than you are authorized to do” (Luke 3:12–13).
+When tax collectors came to be baptized by John the Baptist, they said, “Teacher, what shall we do?” and he told them: “Collect no more than you are authorized to do” (Luke 3:12–13).

 Interestingly, Mark and Luke don’t explicitly label the disciple Matthew as a tax collector—we have to infer that Levi the tax collector (Mark 3:18 and Luke 6:15) is the disciple named Matthew.
 The Gospel of Matthew leaves little room for confusion though: he’s called “the tax collector” in the list of disciples: